 Sharing Ratio A percentage determined by a formula of relevant factors that determines the proportion of State contribution to school districts' expenditures or statutory per pupil formula aid amounts.
 1.000 minus the State contribution equals the local contribution to a district's budget.
 The standard formula for the computation of a sharing ratio is: 1.000 - District Wealth Measure X Local Share State Average X Local Share Image: State Average Image: State Average Statewide Average Adjusted gross income of the state is divided by the total wealth pupil units of the Adjusted Gross state.
-Income Per TWPU Statewide Average Actual (a) Actual valuation of real property in the state is divided by the resident weighted Value Per Pupil Actual valuation of real property in the state is divided by the resident weighted rerage daily attendance (RWADA) of pupils in the state.
-District Actual Value or RWADA is compared with the statewide average to give a relative measure of a strict's property wealth per student.
-Actual Valuation of real property in the state is divided by the total wealth pupil nits of the state, a weighted count of resident pupils in the state.
-Districts' Actual alue per TWPU is compared with the statewide average as a measure of district operty wealth per resident pupil.
-Extra weighting is given for students with sabilities and pupils with special educational needs.
-Actual Valuation of real property in the State is divided by the total resident ublic and nonpublic enrollment in the State, including resident pupils with sabilities attending approved private schools or the State operated schools at tome and Batavia and resident pupils placed in Special Act school districts.
-Actual Value per resident enrolled pupil is compared with the statewide rerage as a measure of district property wealth, for the purposes of calculating one 'the Transportation Aid ratios available to districts.
+Income Per TWPU Statewide Average Actual (a) Actual valuation of real property in the state is divided by the resident weighted Value Per Pupil (a) Actual valuation of real property in the state is divided by the resident weighted average daily attendance (RWADA) of pupils in the state.
+District Actual Value per RWADA is compared with the statewide average to give a relative measure of a district's property wealth per student. (b) Actual Valuation of real property in the state is divided by the total wealth pupil units of the state, a weighted count of resident pupils in the state.
+Districts' Actual Value per TWPU is compared with the statewide average as a measure of district property wealth per resident pupil.
+Extra weighting is given for students with disabilities and pupils with special educational needs. (c) Actual Valuation of real property in the State is divided by the total resident public and nonpublic enrollment in the State, including resident pupils with disabilities attending approved private schools or the State operated schools at Rome and Batavia and resident pupils placed in Special Act school districts.
+Districts' Actual Value per resident enrolled pupil is compared with the statewide average as a measure of district property wealth, for the purposes of calculating one of the Transportation Aid ratios available to districts.